EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

- # Making the Most of GitHub - Github hacks, markdown formatting & general tips
+ # Making the Most of GitHub - Github hacks, Markdown formatting & general tips

 _Created by Kirsty (November 2024) - For some background on why I chose this tutorial topic see the main [README.md](README.md) document of this repository._